About Us

 Cancellation:

-2. Course Cancellation: If NYGC cancels a course subsequent to a student’s enrollment, the NYGC will refund all monies paid by the student.
+1. If NYGC cancels a course subsequent to a student’s enrollment, the institution will refund all monies paid by the student.

-3. Cancellation Prior to the Start of Course or No Show: If an applicant accepted by NYGC cancels prior to the start of a scheduled course or never attends (no show), NYGC will refund all monies paid, less non-refundable charges.
+3. If an applicant accepted by the institution cancels prior to the start of scheduled classes or never attends class (no show), the institution will refund all monies paid, excluding non-refundable charges.

 Withdrawal or Termination after Start of a Course:

-1. If a student withdraws or is terminated from the institution after the start of class, the student will be liable for the tuition based on the last date of attendance according to refund policy.
+1. If a student withdraws or is terminated from NYGC after the start of a course, the student will be liable for tuition based on the last date of attendance (LDA) during the current Period of Financial Obligation as well as non-refundable charges.
+Non-refundable charges are described in the General Notes section below.

-3. When determining the number of weeks completed by the student, NYGC considers a partial week the same as if a whole week were completed, provided the student was present at least one day during the scheduled week.
+6. When determining the number of weeks completed by the student, NYGC will consider a partial week the same as if a whole week were completed, provided the student was present at least one day during the scheduled week.

-1. Students that have received an I-20 from NYGC must enroll for a minimum of twelve weeks.
+1. Students that have received an I-20 from NYGC must enroll for a minimum of 12.2 weeks.

-2. NYGC requests students provide a written notification of withdrawal.
-In the event that no notice of withdrawal is provided, NYGC will automatically administratively withdraw a student after he or she has been absent for a maximum of 30 consecutive calendar days (excluding scheduled breaks) and complete a refund calculation, processing refunds to or on behalf of the student.
+4. NYGC requests students to provide a written notification of withdrawal.
+In the event that no notice of withdrawal (written or verbal) is provided, NYGC will automatically administratively withdraw a student after he or she has been absent for a maximum of 30 consecutive calendar days (excluding scheduled breaks) without providing proper notice and supporting documentation.

 Student Weekly Tuition Liability Table for 12.2 Weeks Courses: